 Board of Examiners

 Determines acceptable methods and materials in construction in the appeal process, review Contractor & Individual Trade License application packages (which include required documents, complaints received) and either approve or deny New and Renewal licensing as indicated by the guidelines in the City of Gillette Chapter 5 Building Ordinances.
-The board meets the second Tuesday of the month at noon in the Community Conference Room, located on the 2nd Floor of City Hall.
+The board meets the second Tuesday of the month at noon in the Council Chambers, located on the 1st Floor of City Hall.
 All members serve a three-year term.

 Campbell County Economic Development Corporation Board